jpwall/patsr/README.md

 cd patsr
 npm install
 ```
 At this point it is necessary to install the database.
-For PATSR, mongodb is used.
+For PATSR, MongoDB is used.

 `[sudo] apt-get install mongodb-org` _for Debian 7/8 and LTS 64-bit Ubuntu installations_ and